Deciding to Apply (top)

-The purpose of the Lawn program is to recognize students who are undergraduate degree applicants in their final year for unselfish service to the University and outstanding achievement in scholarship and in their respective fields of activity.
-It is expected that this group of students will work for the furtherance of the ideals and traditions of the University while residing on the Lawn.
+The Lawn residential community program recognizes students who are undergraduate degree applicants in their final year for unselfish service to the University and outstanding achievement in scholarship and in their respective fields of activity.
+It is expected that this group of students will work for the furtherance of the ideals and traditions of the University and will strive to build an inclusive and vibrant community while residing on the Lawn.

 Who can apply to live on the Lawn?

 Applicants for residence on the Lawn must be undergraduate degree applicants in their final year of study at the University.
 Students enrolled in the joint College of Arts and Sciences/Curry School Master of Teaching program may apply for residency for either their 4th or 5th year, but not both.
 Students enrolled in the joint College of Arts and Sciences/Batten School BA/MPP program may only apply for residency for their 4th year, because they qualify as undergraduate degree applicants in their final year of study.
 If it is determined after the start of the fall semester that a student will not graduate in May of that academic year, his/her Lawn room will be offered to the next student on the waiting list.
 Students must use their Lawn room as their primary University residence (e.g., the residence where the student sleeps a clear majority of nights while classes are in session) if selected.
 In addition, it is expected that a student selected to live on the Lawn will not study abroad during that academic term (exclusive of J-Term).

 Numbers vary from year to year, but the Lawn Selection Committee typically receives 250-300 applications for 47 rooms.
 The 7 remaining rooms are assigned through alternative selection processes.

 What is the timeline for Lawn Selections?